rtjoa/deep-face-morph/README.md

 ## Model Overview

-A convolutional autoencoder is trained on the images, then PCA is preformed on their latent space representations.
+A convolutional autoencoder is trained on the images, then PCA is performed on their latent space representations.

 <img src='assets/model.png' width='530'/>